ash-project/ash_oban/documentation/tutorials/getting-started-with-ash-oban.md

 ```

 Make sure to add the queue to the list of queues in Oban configuration.
-Default queue is resources short name plus the name of the scheduled action.
+Default queue is resources short name plus the name of the trigger.
 For the above example you would add `:resource_process` queue to Oban queues in config.
 Alternatively, you can define your own queue in the trigger.